 DLP, Digital Light Processing, is a display technology that is developed by Texas Instrument (TI).
 DLP display technology is widely used in many smart home projectors.
 To overcome the shortcomings of single-chip DLP projectors, some high-end projector manufacturers have adopted 3-DLP technology.
 However, 3DLP projectors are big and heavy, which are usually applied in commercial projectors.

-3LCD is a technology developed by established brand Epson in the 1980s.
+3LCD is a technology developed by the established brand Epson in the 1980s.
 3LCD technology has improved a lot and overcame many shortcomings of single-chip LCD technology.
-It has good performance in color reproduction and sharpness, which is widely seen in Epson projectors.
+It performs well in color reproduction and sharpness, which is widely seen in Epson projectors.

 LCOS, Liquid Crystal on Silicon, is developed by Aurora Systems in 2000.
 However, this display technology is not widespread in the projector market because of its high cost and complexity.
 LCOS display technology features good color, excellent grayscale, high brightness, and high contrast.

 DLP, 3LCD, and LCOS have their own pros and cons, you can know the differences between them and make a wise decision based on your needs and preference.

 There are 4 common sizes of projector display chips, including 0.23” DMD, 0.33” DMD, 0.47” DMD, and 0.65” DMD.

 You can know about their difference according to the comparison table below.

 0.23” DMD vs 0.33” DMD vs 0.47” DMD vs 0.65” DMD

 |Display Chip||0.23” DMD||0.33” DMD||0.47” DMD||0.65” DMD|

 |Resolution via XPR||1920*1080||1920*1080||3840*2160||8192*4320|